rezafuad/gtsrb-spcnn/README.md

 | **Our approach (SP-ResNet20)**    |   **1.41 M**  | **99.39%**    |
 | **Our approach (SP-ResNet32)**    |   **2.39 M**  | **99.70%**    |
 | **Our approach (Ensemble)**       |   **3.80 M**  | **99.75%**    |

+#### 2. Comparison between several different approaches and our method on BTSC (Belgium Traffic Sign Classification) dataset:

+To do

+#### 3. Comparison between several different approaches and our method on CURE-TSR (Challenging Unreal and Real Environments for Traffic Sign Recognition) dataset:

+To do

 ### To Do
 - [x] Experiments on GTSRB Dataset